 Shared weaknesses

-- Some clients freeze up once they realize they're being recorded
+- Some clients freeze up the moment they realize they're being recorded

-- Compliance-heavy industries (finance, healthcare, legal) may forbid third-party bots entirely
+- Compliance-heavy industries (finance, healthcare, legal) may flat-out forbid third-party bots

-Bluedot sidesteps this with a Chrome extension that records locally without joining as a participant — but you're then tied to a specific browser.
-Free plans across this category also cap recordings by minutes or count, so daily use generally pushes you into paid tiers.
+Bluedot sidesteps this with a Chrome extension that records locally without joining as a participant — but then you're tied to a specific browser.
+Free plans across this category also cap recordings by minutes or count, so daily use generally pushes you into the paid tiers fast.

 | Dimension | Qureco | Notion AI Meeting Notes | tl;dv | Bluedot | Notta |